 If a customer of yours has an issue and he’s not going to find a quick and easy way to be in touch with you, he will soon be angry and worst-case scenario he’s going to churn because of his frustration.

-The first takeaway to build an effective SaaS customer service experience: Make your live chat visible throughout your entire platform.
+The first takeaway to build an effective SaaS customer service experience: Integrate your live chat with your customer service software and make it visible throughout your entire platform.

 If you want to create a support link in your menu that activates the live chat, you can still do it easily.